anandnk90/MLMicroservice/README.md

 ## Summary

 This project applies DevOps practices to operationalize a pre-trained 'sklearn' machine learning model.
 The model has been trained to predict housing prices in Boston according to features like the average number of rooms in a home, highway access, teacher-to-pupil ratios, etc..
-The data used for this project has been sourced from Kaggle and can be found [here] (https://www.kaggle.com/c/boston-housing).
+The data used for this project has been sourced from Kaggle and can be [found here](https://www.kaggle.com/c/boston-housing).

 The project contents can be used for the making, linting, building, testing and upload of docker images to Docker Hub; and the deployment of the uploaded Dcoker image in a Kubernetes cluster.